-- Azithromycin – Azithromycin is used to treat many different types of infections caused by bacteria, such as respiratory infections, skin infections, ear infections, and sexually transmitted diseases.
+- Azithromycin – Azithromycin is used to treat many infections caused by bacteria, such as respiratory infections, skin infections, ear infections, and sexually transmitted diseases.
 It can be found in Fin Zithro.
 Azithromycin is commonly known as a Z-Pac.
 The dosage is typically 500mg for the 1st day and 250mg from days 2-5.

 - Cephalexin – Cephalexin is used to treat infections caused by bacteria, including upper respiratory infections, ear infections, skin infections, and urinary tract infections.
 It can be found in Fin Flex.
 The typical dosage is 250mg every 6 hours or 500mg every 12 hours for 10-14 days.